bepetersn/flags/README.md

 the members of the sequence y = 2^n.
-Basically, these are the members of the base-2 number system which can be represented with just a single digit set, which is to say they are capable of hold the most information.
+Basically, these are the members of the base-2 number system which can be represented with just a single digit set, which is to say they are capable of holding the most information.

 Usage